Cghlewis/data-mgmt-ed-research-book/_book/11-data-collection.md

     - If using an existing scale, as discussed in Section \@ref(document-original), make sure to follow any technical documentation associated with that scale (e.g., item wording, response options, item order).
 This ensures that you are using the scale as intended, and also improves opportunities to integrate data or replicate findings across other studies that have used the same scales.
     - If you have used a measure before in a previous project, it is also beneficial to keep wording and response options consistent across projects for similar reasons.
 1. Use existing standards if possible.
     - Organizations such as the National Institutes of Health and the National Center for Education Statistics have developed repositories (Common Data Elements^[https://www.nlm.nih.gov/oet/ed/cde/tutorial/03-100.html] and Common Education Data Standards^[https://ceds.ed.gov/]) of standardized question wording paired with a set of allowable response options for commonly used data elements.
-Using standards when collecting commonly used variables, such as demographics, provides the following benefits [@icpsr_introduction_2022; @kush_fair_2020]:
+Using standards when collecting variables, such as demographics, provides the following benefits [@icpsr_introduction_2022; @kush_fair_2020]:
-        - Reduces bias
+        - Reduces bias.
-        - Allows for harmonization of data across your own research studies and also across the field
+        - Allows for harmonization of data across your own research studies and also across the field.
             - This allows researchers to draw conclusions using larger samples or by comparing data over time.
             - It also reduces the costs of integrating datasets.
-        - Improves interpretation of information
+        - Improves interpretation of information.
 1. Make sure questions are clearly worded and answer choices are clear and comprehensive.
 	- Consider how the language might be interpreted.
 Is the question wording confusing?
 Can the response options be misinterpreted?
-	    - Rather than asking "What county are you from?" when looking for the participant's current location, be more specific and ask, "What county do you currently reside in?"
+	    - Rather than asking "What county are you from?" when looking for the participant's current location, be more specific and ask, "What county do you currently reside in?".
-	    - Rather than asking "Which parent are you?" and providing the response options "m" and "f", where "m" and "f" could be interpreted as "male" or "female", clearly write out the response options and make sure they are comprehensive ("mother", "father", "legal guardian", and so forth).
+	    - Rather than asking "Which parent are you?" and providing the response options "m" and "f" (where "m" and "f" could be interpreted as "male" or "female"), clearly write out the response options and make sure they are comprehensive ("mother", "father", "legal guardian", and so forth).
 	    - Rather than asking "Do your children not have siblings?" which can be confusing, remove the negative and ask, "Do your children have siblings?" [@reynolds_basics_2022].
 	 - Is the question leading/biased?
 	    - Are the response options ordered in a leading way?